In this episode we talk about the concept of managing your boss, specifically:

 - A happy boss can turn the daily grind into a wonderful career.

-- You really do start to operate at a higher level in the organisation as start solving some of the bigger problems of the organisation.
+- You really do start to operate at a higher level in the organisation and start solving some of its bigger problems.

 Let’s be honest, if your customer isn’t happy, how much of an impact are you going to have?
 If your customer isn’t happy, how happy can you possibly be?